-We wanted to notify you of this incident and to assure you that we take it seriously.
-We have arranged for you to receive a complimentary one-year membership to Experian's® IdentityWorksSM credit monitoring service.
+We have arranged for you to receive a complimentary one-year membership to Experian's[®] IdentityWorksSM credit monitoring service.
 This product helps detect possible misuse of your information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
 IdentityWorksSM is completely free to you, and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and IdentityWorksSM, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided in this letter.
+For more information on identity theft prevention and IdentityWorksSM, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please review the pages that follow this letter.